carlo-moriones/my-crud-app/README.md

 # Coding Challenge

 This code is for Technical Challenge for Laravel Developer.
+Add/Edit/Delete function is working.
 URL:localhost/books
 - **[localhost/books](http://localhost/books)**